formancehq/numary-sdk-php/docs/Api/TransactionsApi.md

 addMetadataOnTransaction($ledger, $txid, $request_body)
 ```

-Set Transaction Metadata

-Set a new metadata to a ledger transaction by transaction id
+Set the metadata of a transaction by its ID.

 ### Example